deathmarcher/discord-sound-test/README.md

  - The project intentionally stores the bot token in `config.json` (no env vars).
 Treat `config.json` as a secret file: do not commit it to source control, and restrict access to it.

 Notes:
-- This scaffold intentionally does not use environment variables; the bot token must be supplied inside the JSON config file passed via `--config`.
+- This project intentionally does not use environment variables; the bot token must be supplied inside the JSON config file passed via `--config`.
-- `bot.py` contains TODOs for implementing an actual receive/capture pipeline; pick a discord voice library or fork that supports receive.
+- `bot.py` is the canonical implementation for the prototype's voice flows; it uses in-memory capture and playback and documents areas where production hardening or alternate receive implementations may be desired.

+System dependencies
+- `ffmpeg` (used for playback)
+- `espeak-ng` (or `espeak`) — used for local, in-memory TTS generation